On the rocks in the Ozarks

 Elephant Rocks State Park is paradise for kids who like to climb.

-Only a day’s drive to the south lies a world as old as the glacier-cut north woods are new.
+Only a day's drive from Minnesota lies a world as old as the glacier-cut north woods are new.

 This is what a volcanic landscape looks like after 1.5 billion years of continual erosion: very rocky and very rolling.
 There’s rarely enough topsoil to till, and locals eke out a simple living.